nicofretti/DataGenFlow/README.md

 # QADataGen

-Minimal library to generate and validate Q&A datasets in JSONL format.
+Minimal CLI tool to generate and validate Q&A datasets in JSONL format.

 ## Quick Start